CalebPitan/WebAidBox/README.md

 `type` property helps to register events, for example `...on("click.navigation", function() {...})`.
 Transition is used for navigation transitioning and it should be given in milliseconds.
 `event` property specifys default event to open navigation menu.
 `direction` property specifies the position of the navigation on the window. `"left"` means the menu is on the left side on the screen relative to you and slides out from the left to right. `"right"` could be another value
+`backdrop` property specifies whether the menu uses backdrop `backdropClass` property specifies the class for the backdrop element.
+It can either be `".backdrop"` or `"backdrop"` `dataAccessAttribute` property specifies the attribute specified on the `menu button $(".menu-btn")...` element that points to either the class or id of the navigation menu
+## Licenses
+This software is Licensed under Apache 2.0.
+You may check it out [Apache 2.0 License](http://www.apache.org/licenses/)